JoshBubis/invoice_sender/README.md

 2) **Open browser**: Go to `http://localhost:8501`
 3) **Configure paths**:
    - Excel file: `data/accounts.xlsx` (or your file)
+   - Excel sheet name: Leave blank for first sheet, or specify like "Combined"
    - Invoices folder: `invoices` (or your folder)
 4) **Set up email**:
    - From address: Your email